jellyfin/jellyfin-packaging/README.md

 * Single unified build: the entirety of the output package is built in one container from one Dockerfile, with the output archive type (`.tar.gz` or `.zip`) chosen based on the target.

-   This was chosen to keep the portable builds as simple as possible without requiring complex archivec combining (as was the case with our previous CI).
+   This was chosen to keep the portable builds as simple as possible without requiring complex archive combining (as was the case with our previous CI).